angelmaldonado06/AI-YouTube-Assistant/README.md

 - Generate concise summaries of YouTube videos
 - Ask questions about a video and get transcript-grounded answers
 - Preserve timestamps in retrieved transcript chunks
-- Route questions through a LangGraph RAG workflow
+- Run questions through a LangGraph RAG workflow
 - Improve recall with multi-query retrieval
 - Re-rank retrieved chunks before generation
 - Use conversation memory for follow-up questions
-- Reflect on generated answers and revise when needed
+- Critique generated answers and revise when needed
 - Evaluate the RAG pipeline with RAGAS

 ## How It Works